victor-estrade/learning_to_pivot/Readme.md

 ## Mixture density networks

-Using a mixture density network with 5 gaussians as adversarials leads to NaN during training.
+Using a mixture density network with 5 gaussians as adversarials leads to NaN during testing.
 Did not figured out why/how.

 A simple Mean square error regressor is used instead for stability.